withbetterco/code-challenge/README.md

   - `GET` – List the participants with `accepted` status and their respective data.

 - Possible errors should be handled appropriately.
-- The simulated data store, containing the participants, statuses, signing up data and complementary data should be designed and implemented by the candidates.
+- We need to design and implement the simulated data store (`fixtures`, `seeds`) containing the participants test accounts/data.
 - **Bonus points if there's some testing routine coded.
 (Optional)**
 - **Bonus points if you build something fancy on JS attacking our API.
 (Optional)**